martinzwm/robust-shortest-path/README.md

 </p>

 ## 4. Benders Decomposition
 Benders decomposition approach can be used to solve this mixed integer programming problem.
 The basic idea behind this approach is divide-and-conquer.
-The original problem is divided into two subproblems; in this case, the first subproblem involves only x and the second subproblem involved only y.
+The original problem is divided into two subproblems; in this case, the first subproblem involves only x and the second subproblem involves only y.
 The first subproblem is solved over x and the solution for the second subproblem is determined for a given solution of the first subproblem.

 If y is fixed at any **Y**, the original problem becomes a maximization problem with respect to x<sub>t</sub>.
 <p align="center">